Created by Stieg Larsson

 A wrenching adaptation of the global bestseller that digs deeper than either the Swedish or American film dared to go; heading straight back to the source for a fresh but jarring take on the story of Lisbeth and Mikael.

 A second adaptation, first published in French via Editions Dupuis beginning in 2013, who ultimately collected all three of Larsson's original novels in six graphic volumes.
-Hopefully, Titan/Hard Case Crime, who began serializing the first novel in English in 2017 (with a collection slotted for November) will eventually release Runberg and Homs' other two adaptations.
+Titan/Hard Case Crime began serializing the series in English in 2017.

 MOVIE NEWS YOU NEED